WebM: The video codec of HTML 5

 VP8 is it a copy of H.264?

-When Steve Jobs was asked about what are the plans of Apple with respect to WebM, he just put a link in response to this Technical analysis of VP8.
+When Steve Jobs was asked about what are the plans of Apple with respect to WebM, he just put a link in response to a technical analysis of VP8 (the page linked is now removed).

 Go to "Addendum C: Summary for the lazy" for a summary.